National Residence Hall Honorary (NRHH)

 - Security Monitor Superlatives with Security Monitor Program

-VP of Recognitions, Chelsea Ji: Hello!
-I'm Chelsea, VP of Recognitions.
-I'm a third year hopefully studying biology!
-I'm excited to be developing appreciation and service in our residential community.
-I also serve as an Unit 3 Priestley RA and the Co-Chair for the upcoming PACURH Regional Business Conference hosted here at Cal!! (contact me if you want to get involved) .
-My favorite TV show at the moment is Veep from HBO.
-Baking desserts is another passion of mine (cheesecake, anyone?!), along with exploring new places, napping, water coloring, and singing along (poorly) to Hamilton.
-Another fun fact: I have the same initials as our dear NRHH President: CJ.
-Last year my passion and involvement with NRHH began when I served as RHA VP of Communications.
-This year I'm excited to deepen my involvement with NRHH by working on expanding OTM awareness and initiatives to highlight and appreciate different people in residential life.
+President, Chelsea Ji: Hello!
+I'm Chelsea.
+I'm a senior studying Integrative Biology!
+I'm excited to be serve as President for the lovely Golden Bear Chapter this year.
+I also serve as an Unit 3 Priestley/Ida Sproul Senior RA.
+Baking desserts is a passion of mine (cheesecake, anyone?!), along with exploring new places, napping, water coloring, and singing along (poorly) to Hamilton.
+My passion and involvement with NRHH began when I served as VP of Recognitions last year.
+This year, I’m excited to work with our team to bring more engaging programs and a sense of appreciation in our residential community.
 Hope to catch you at a meeting soon.
-Go bears!!
+Go bears!!!